ahumblenerd/v4/src/content/jobs/Sieve 2.0/index.md

 - Converted our existing application into a SaaS solution.
 Our solution statck including onboarding-tools, video-conferencing, conversational workflow, requirement-management, invoicing, payment-routing, digital contract management.
 - Trained our new recruits in Java and javascript.
-- Management the devops pipelines which including a jenkins based CI/CD pipeline.
+- Managed the devops pipelines which including a jenkins based CI/CD pipeline.
-- Designed a small json to contract generator with our javascript team with an inhouse templating language for programatic contract generation.
+- Da headless chrome render pipeline and a domain specific templating language for our internal needs with our javascript team.
 - Designed our user based frontend loading system, which loads a different react-application based on the user allowing us to reduce the payload size.